Black-headed Bulbul

 About the Black-headed Bulbul

 The Black-headed Bulbul belongs to the family Pycnonotidae, within the order Passeriformes.
-These birds typically live average 6-8 years, with a maximum recorded of 14 years.
+These birds typically live average 5-8 years, with some individuals reaching up to 12 years..

 How to Identify a Black-headed Bulbul